 |

-Aspirate the bottom phase until the bottom of the PIPs emulsion reaches the lowest stand mark (B).
+Aspirate the bottom phase until the bottom of the PIPs emulsion is even with the B stand mark (figure B).
 Be careful not to aspirate any emulsion. |

 |